Dr Markus Frey (British Antarctic Survey)

 So-called “Ozone Depletion Events” (ODEs) are frequent spring-time phenomena in the polar lower atmosphere.
 During ODEs, bromide from sea ice is released as Br that reacts quickly with tropospheric ozone (O3), a process known as bromine explosion.
 This often leads to the complete destruction of O3.
 Even though bromine explosions have been studied for over three decades, the exact details of their initiation and the nature of the reactive bromine sources are still unclear.

 Frost flowers on sea-ice and precipitation of a particular mineral (ikaite) are possible key factors.
 The UEA Roland von Glasow Air-Sea-Ice Chamber (RvG-ASIC) will be used to simulate these processes under controlled conditions and for the first time explicitly demonstrate their relevance.

 You will use state-of-the art methods and instruments to measure concentrations and fluxes of gases and particles above snow and ice in the RvG-ASIC facility.
-In addition, there is the possibility to deploy instruments during a BAS polar field campaign You will interpret your observations with a numerical model to quantitatively understand the laboratory experiments and contrast them with existing or new field observations, with the ultimate goal to improve global chemistry-climate models.
+In addition, there may be the possibility to deploy instruments during a BAS polar field campaign.
+You will interpret your observations with a numerical model to quantitatively understand the laboratory experiments and contrast them with existing or new field observations, with the ultimate goal to improve global chemistry-climate models.

 Degree in chemistry, physics or related Earth/environmental sciences, with experience in experimental work and good numerical skills.